Azure-Samples/app-templates-WLS-on-aks/README.md

   + Output artifact name for Download action.
 Generate and output the ZIP file name: `wls-on-aks-azure-marketplace-${version}-arm-assembly.zip`.
   + Download artifact for deployment.
 Download the ZIP file that is built in job:preflight.

-* Deploy WLS on AKS and Cargo Tracker
+* Deploy WLS on AKS
   + azure-login.
 Login Azure.
   + Query web app blob url and set to env.
 Obtain blob url for cargo-tracker.war, which will server as a parameter for the deployment.
   + Create Resource Group.
 Create a resource group for WLS on AKS.